 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

-The 15 Best European Cities to Visit in June
+The 15 Best Places in Europe to Visit in June

 1. Athens, Greece